 II.
-A description of DES/DDD's provider network, which at a minimum, includes those items listed in the AHCCCS, Division of Health Care Management Member Information Policy.
+A description of DES/DDD's provider network, which at a minimum, includes those items listed in the ACOM Member Information Policy.

 DES/DDD must give written notice about termination of a contracted provider, within 15 days after receipt or issuance of the termination notice, to each member who received their primary care from, or is seen on a regular basis by, the terminated provider.
-Affected members must be informed of any other changes in the network 30 days prior to the implementation date of the change.
-DES/DDD shall have information available for potential enrollees as described in the AHCCCS, Division of Health Care Management Member Information Policy.
+Affected members must be informed of any other changes in the network 30 days prior to the implementation date of the change [42 CFR 438.10(f)(4) and (5)].
+DES/DDD shall have information available for potential enrollees as described in the ACOM Member Information Policy.